 There are a few different virtual machine infrastructures now.
-Which one is least tedium depends on host.
+Which one induces least tedium depends on your host OS and your purpose.

 If you are running OSX, the mostly-open-source virtualbox is acceptable.

-If you are running linux on modern x86-64, IMHO the libvirt/QEMU-KVM system is more transparent, seems to be faster, and, surprisingly, easier. (surprsingly because it has terrible graphical design which is usually a signifier of other terrible things)
+If you are running linux on modern x86-64, IMHO the libvirt/QEMU-KVM system is more transparent, seems to be faster, and, surprisingly, easier. (surprisingly because it has ugly graphical design which is usually a signifier of other terrible things, and because it’s a nerdy unix thing, which usually means bad UX.)

 At the bottom I mention some other VM-ish infrastructure which I don’t truly understand but might wish to explain to myself in the future